-Western blot an application used to detect proteins separated on a gel by their size using antibodies specific to the target protein.
-The protein separation is performed by gel electrophoresis and the proteins are then transferred to a nitrocellulose or PVDF (polyvinylidene fluoride) membrane on which the blotting with the antibody is performed.
+Western blot detects proteins separated on a gel by their size and targeted with specific antibodies.
+The protein separation is performed by gel electrophoresis.
+The proteins are then transferred to a nitrocellulose or PVDF (polyvinylidene fluoride) membrane on which the blotting with the antibody is performed.

 Protocols and guides

 Use these recommended protocols for optimal results in Western blot using our antibodies.
 The protocols are optimized for Triple A Polyclonals and PrecisA Monoclonals.

 Looking for a different protocol?
 See all our protocols for IHC, WB and ICC.

 Correct binding is verified by comparing the band size with the theoretical mass of the target protein.
 Factors that can affect proteins migration, such as alternative isoforms and post-translational modifications are considered,